 If using canned pumpkin: empty puree onto 2 or 3 paper towels and pat dry, gently squeezing as much liquid as possible.
 If making fresh puree*: drain any liquid then push through a strainer to remove any lumps and stringy bits.

 Place drained pumpkin in a small saucepan with the brown sugar and spices.
 Cook over medium-low heat until the puree simmers and the sugar dissolves completely.
 Set aside to cool.

 Make an ice bath – place a few ice cubes and a few cups of water in a large bowl.
 Set aside.
 Have a clean bowl or container and a fine mesh strainer standing by.

-Mix sugar, skim milk powder and tapioca starch.
+Mix sugar, non-fat milk powder, and tapioca starch.
 In a separate bowl combine milk and cream.
 Whisk in the dry ingredients.
-Add corn syrup and continue whisking until there are no lumps.
+Add corn syrup and egg yolks, continue whisking until there are no lumps.